annimukherjee/RAISE/README.md

 ```

 ## RAISE Dataset
-The RAISE dataset comprises **600** images out of which **480** are AI generated and **120** are real photographic images and the corresponding subjective realness ratings as MOS scores.
+The RAISE dataset comprises **600** images out of which **480** are AI generated and **120** are real photographic images along with their corresponding subjective realness ratings as MOS scores.
 The images and corresponding ratings are made available under the `/dataset` directory.

 There are 510 images in the training set and 90 images in the test set.
 The real images are named as `r1.png`, `r2.png`, ... , `r120.png` and the AI generated images are named as `f1.png`, `f2.png`, ..., `f480.png`